alisaghilutfi/Business-Intelligence-Projects/README.md

 # 📊 Business Intelligence Projects

-This repository showcases a collection of real-world Power BI projects developed across diverse domains, including healthcare, sales, e-commerce, and more.
+This repository showcases a collection of real-world Power BI/Excel/... projects developed across diverse domains, including healthcare, sales, e-commerce, and more.
 It has been tried to demonstrate expertise in data analysis, data modeling, and creating insightful, interactive dashboards.

 ---